BIOL275-MSUM/eda-brettvetter/README.md

 Minnesota.
-The variables I chose to use from the data set were: Deaths - Numerical Discrete % Housing problems - Numerical Continuous % Fair or poor health - Numerical Continuous Life expectancy - Numerical Continuous % Smokers - Numerical Continuous Average number of mentally unhealthy days - Numerical Continuous % of children in poverty - Numerical Continuous
+The variables I chose to use from the data set were: Deaths - Numerical Discrete % Housing problems - Numerical Continuous % Fair or poor health - Numerical Continuous Life expectancy - Numerical Continuous Average number of mentally unhealthy days - Numerical Continuous % of children in poverty - Numerical Continuous

 ### Data Preparation